dscanferla/autoemail/README.md

 # autoemail
-Send email by using the sendinblue API
+Send email in R using the sendinblue API